 Robbery is defined in Section 18.2-58 as an offense that requires the act of theft and violence, or the threat of violence.
-You may be found guilty of robbery if rob a person through the use of violence, such as choking, beating, striking the victim or through assault, which is putting the victim in fear or serious bodily harm.
+You may be found guilty of robbery if you rob a person through the use of violence, such as choking, beating, or striking the victim, or through assault, which is putting the victim in fear or serious bodily harm.
 The use of a gun or other deadly weapon, either by threat or brandishing the weapon, can also result in robbery charges.
-Robbery is a felony conviction and those convicted can face a range of penalties, from five years to life in prison.
+Robbery is a felony conviction and those convicted can face a range of penalties from five years to life in prison.

-Burglary is also classified as a felony offense and can result in five to 20 years in prison, and up to a $100,000 fine, depending on the circumstances of the case.
+Burglary is also classified as a felony offense and can result in five to 20 years in prison and up to a $100,000 fine, depending on the circumstances of the case.
 Generally, if one is accused of breaking into a home or business at night with the intent to steal items, they will face a Class 3 felony charge.
 If, however, a weapon is involved, that can escalate the charge to a Class 2 felony and the potential exposure to harsh penalties increases dramatically.
 Other charges that fall within the category of burglary include: